nicolasfauchereau/Auckland_Python_Workshop/README.md

 + `plotting.ipynb`:

   In this notebook we'll go over the basics of [**Matplotlib**](https://matplotlib.org/), the main plotting library in python.
-This is more or less the equivalent of *numpy* but for plotting: *i.e.* a foundational library of the Python scientific ecosystem, on wich a number of — more specialised — plotting libraries have been built.
+This is more or less the equivalent of *numpy* but for plotting: *i.e.* a foundational library of the Python scientific ecosystem, on which a number of — more specialised — plotting libraries have been built.
 One of these we will briefly go over in particular is [**seaborn**](https://seaborn.pydata.org/), a plotting library handy for statistical plots.
 A short and non-exhaustive list of plotting libraries in Python is provided covering both static plots (i.e. *plotnine*, *ggplot2*, etc) and interactive plots (*bokeh*, *plotly*, *holoviews*, etc)

   ​